 Gnome: Possible, but very difficult.
-The Strength Flaw needs to be address with the Optional Flaw rules, and there is very little to be gained the Gnome's Ancestry Feats.
+The Strength Flaw needs to be address with the Voluntary Flaw rules, and there is very little to be gained the Gnome's Ancestry Feats.
 One notable exception is the Gnome Flickmace, which you can make into a Martial weapon with a the Gnome Weapon Familiarity feat.
 If you want to go that route, I would still suggest Adopted Ancestry and using a different Ancestry to get the feat.

 Goblin: You might be able to manage a Dragon Instinct build, and capitalize on the Charisma Boost to use Intimidation and possible other Face skills, but the Goblin has the lowest possible starting hit points and few Ancestry Feats that we care about.
 Even Burn It! isn't helpful since it only applies to spells and alchemical items.

-Halfling: I recommend using the Optional Flaw rules to get an extra Free Ability Boost so that you can boost both Strength and Constitution, but otherwise the Halfling is a decent option.
+Halfling: I recommend using the Voluntary Flaw rules to get an extra Free Ability Boost so that you can boost both Strength and Constitution, but otherwise the Halfling is a decent option.
 There aren't many useful Ancestry Feat options, but there are enough that you don't absolutely need Adopted Ancestry.
 Hillock Halfling offers a way to get some extra healing out of Treat Wounds, which is great on a class that's notorious for burning through a huge pile of hit points.